What happens if you are caught speeding twice?

 Scullion News & Resources

 When it comes to driving offences, it is essential to know the difference between two common charges: careless driving and dangerous driving.
-Not only do these charges differ in terms of driving behaviour, but they also have varying consequences for drivers facing them.
+Not only do these charges differ in terms of driving behaviour, but they also have varying consequences for the drivers facing them.

 This is why we emphasise that “even when you’re guilty, you have more options than you think.”
 Road traffic law is complex, and it’s essential to have expert advice and representation.
 So, whether you are facing a charge of dangerous driving or careless driving, it is in your best interest not to take any chances with your freedom and livelihood.
 Reach out to our award-winning Road Traffic Team for the guidance and representation you need.